Rachel Nichole MinderMontgomery, AL

 Rachel began working at Beasley Allen in 2014 as a second-year law student and continued working through her third year as a law clerk in the Consumer Fraud Section.
 After graduating law school and passing the bar exam, she began working full time as an attorney in the Consumer Fraud Section, handling class actions, antitrust issues, whistleblower claims and Medicaid fraud litigation.

 Rachel is originally from central Illinois but now lives in Montgomery, Alabama, with her four dogs.

-Rachel was part of the team that recently secured a $38.2 million settlement for a settlement class consisting of more than 10,750 policyholders of Banner Life Insurance Co. and William Penn Life Insurance Co. universal life insurance policies.
+She was part of the team that recently secured a $38.2 million settlement for a settlement class consisting of more than 10,750 policyholders of Banner Life Insurance Co. and William Penn Life Insurance Co. universal life insurance policies.
 The Plaintiffs in these class actions alleged that the companies unjustifiably increased the cost of insurance charges on the policies.
 Rachel’s practice continues to focus on insurance cases, including cases involving unfounded cost of insurance increases.

 Additionally, Rachel worked with the Kentucky Attorney General’s office and helped secure a $10.3 million settlement in its case against Fresenius Medical Care Holdings Inc., a Massachusetts-based dialysis company, for Medicaid fraud.

 Rachel is a member of the Illinois State Bar, the American Association for Justice, Federal Bar Association, Phi Alpha Delta International Law Fraternity, Psi Chi International Honor Society in psychology, Pi Sigma Alpha National Political Science Honor Society and the Animal Legal Defense Fund’s Animal Law Program.
 Rachel also serves as a Board Member for The Scott & Zelda Fitzgerald Museum.

 Awards and Recognitions